By Heidi Lewis

 You know what sweet summer cherries like?
 They like winter.
 That’s when they catch up on a little shut-eye and wake up refreshed.
 Many stone fruits and pomes need the chill hours to produce a good season of leaf, buds, and fruit.
 But man, when they’re ready—bada boom!
 Cherry season is here.

-Red cherries are in the super fruit category—they are packed with antioxidants—and tart cherries have 19 times more beta carotene than blueberries or strawberries (and those guys ain’t too shabby).
-Cherry juice is a well-respected supplement for athletes and people suffering from arthritis because of its anti-inflammatory component anthocyanin.
+Red cherries are in the superfruit category—they are packed with antioxidants—and tart cherries have 19 times more beta carotene than blueberries or strawberries (and those guys ain’t too shabby).
+Cherry juice is a well-respected supplement for athletes and people who have arthritis because of its anti-inflammatory component anthocyanin.

 Storage: Unlike other stone fruit, cherries are picked ripe.
 They may be left on the counter for a couple of days out of direct sunlight or refrigerated in a plastic bag for several days.
 Do not wash until ready to eat, as excess moisture during storage can cause them to meet an untimely demise.